basvo/basvo.github.io/_posts/2020-03-07-communicate-with-azure-queue-storage.markdown

 A common pattern is that the sender application should always be responsible for creating the queue.
 This keeps your application more self-contained and less dependent on administrative set-up.

-The client library exposes a `CreateIfNotExistsAsync` method that will create the queue if it does not exist, or return `false` if it already exists.
+The client library exposes a `CreateIfNotExistsAsync` method that will create the queue if it does not exist, or return `false` if it already exists:

 ```c#
 CloudQueue queue;